-Permission to access data is granted by default.
+Permission to access or process data is granted by default.
 The user has to take action to stop access.
 For example, patients can choose to stop sharing confidential information for research and planning purposes.

-- Users might not realise data is being shared
+- Users might not realise data is being shared.

 Was this pattern useful?